CHCTW/DirectX12-Framework-/README.md

 24. TriplanarProjection : A preparation for Terrain rendering.
 This projection fix the most stretch problem with simple uv mapping. https://www.youtube.com/watch?v=5jGMriB03Xs&feature=youtu.be
 ![image](https://user-images.githubusercontent.com/30221942/37317423-02e62ccc-2622-11e8-913c-44a54792628f.png)
+25. CubeMipMapChain :  Use compute shader to generate cube map mipmaps offline

 ### 2. Graphics Techniques: Projects in this part is for demostaring some graphcis techniques(lighting, deffered shading...)